 So honored to have my story “People’s Parties” nominated by Copper Nickel for a Pushcart Prize.
 Many thanks to Wayne Miller and Joanna Luloff at CN for all their support!

-Very excited to have had a piece accepted for Hobart’s Jukebox Happy Hour (forthcoming fall 2018).
+Very excited to have had a piece accepted for Hobart’s Jukebox Happy Hour (forthcoming January 2019).
 It’s about driving around with my 10-year-old son listening to Mac Miller’s Swimming.

 Many thanks to Alan and Jeffrey at J Journal for accepting my short story “Pretty” for publication in their upcoming Spring 2019 issue.
 I’m happy to have this piece - which has its own #metoo moment - in a journal devoted to justice.
 It’s also one of those stories that took me a very long time to pull together and went through many, many rewrites (as evidenced by the remaining shifts in person that I neglected to edit out…!).